webscreens/screen-enumeration/EXPLAINER.md

-A `Screens` Web IDL namespace could provide a shared location for `getScreens()` and related functionality that may be added in the future, but at this time, there is no obvious additional API surface to motivate that approach.
+A `Screens` Web IDL namespace could provide a shared location for `getScreens()` and related functionality that may be added in the future, but at this time, there is no substantial additional API surface to motivate that approach.
 Using a namespace would be preferable to a non-constructable class or interface.

 ```js
 async () => {